 The PMKID of a PMKSA derived from a PSK for the target AP

-If PMKSA caching privacy is used, the changed PMKID
+The changed PMKID if PMKSA caching privacy is used. (#461)

 The PMKR0Name of a PMK-R0 security association derived as part of an FT initial mobility domain association

-If PMKSA caching privacy is used, the recomputed PMKR0Name as part of a fast BSS transition
+The recomputed PMKR0Name as part of a fast BSS transition if PMKSA caching privacy is used. (#461)

 The PMKR1Name of a PMK-R1 security association derived as part of an FT initial mobility domain association or as part of a fast BSS transition.